Community Programs and Information

 If you have questions regarding a sex offender in your neighborhood, contact us.

-Q. Who do I call when the emergency warning sirens are sounding?
+Q: Who do I call when the emergency warning sirens are sounding?

 A: Do not call anyone.
 Immediately seek shelter.
 The sirens are sounding because of severe weather.
 Tune to your local radio station for weather updates.
 Calling police or emergency numbers will tie up the Emergency 9-1-1 lines.
-Additionally, the sirens are tested monthly at noon on the first day of the month.
+Additionally, the sirens are tested monthly at noon on the first day of each month.

-Q. I received a traffic citation (ticket).
+Q: I received a traffic citation (ticket).
 Where do I pay it?

-A: Traffic and criminal citations can be paid at the Huron Municipal Court, 417 Main Street, Huron, Ohio 44839, Monday through Friday between the hours of 8:00 a.m. - 4:00 p.m.
+A: Traffic citations and criminal summons can be paid at the Huron Municipal Court, 417 Main Street, Huron, Ohio 44839, Monday through Friday between the hours of 8:00 a.m. - 4:00 p.m.
 The court can be contacted with any questions on fines or court dates at (419) 433-5430.

-Q. How do I obtain a copy of a police report?
+Q: How do I obtain a copy of a police report?

 A: Incident and traffic crash records, including dispatch logs, are available online.
 You can search for your record by report number, name, or a date range.
 To access online dispatch logs, incident reports, and traffic crash reports, CLICK HERE

-Q. Can I make a police report at any time of the day or do I need an appointment?
+Q: Can I make a police report at any time of the day or do I need an appointment?

 A: Police reports can be made at anytime and no appointment is needed.
-Simply call the police department and an officer will be sent to your local residence or business.
+Simply call the police department and an officer will be dispatched to your local residence or business.
 If it is more convenient, you can come to the police department and an officer will complete a police report for you.

-Q. Is it legal to hunt within the city limits?
+Q: Is it legal to hunt within the city limits?

 A: Hunting is prohibited in the Huron River and the Huron River Estuary or within 1,000 feet of any dwelling or other building, any public street, right of way, sidewalk, alley, nor or over any public property other than the Spoil Site at the mouth of the Huron River.

-Q. Is it necessary to have a permit to sell door to door in Huron?
+Q: Is it necessary to have a permit to sell door to door in Huron?

-Q. What is the curfew for juveniles in Huron?
+Q: What is the curfew for juveniles in Huron?

 RECRUITMENT AND INTERNSHIPS